pingcap/docs/v3.0/how-to/deploy/orchestrated/tidb-in-kubernetes/alibaba-cloud.md

 # Deploy TiDB on Alibaba Cloud Kubernetes

-This document introduces how to use your laptop (Linux or macOS) to deploy a TiDB Cluster on Alibaba Cloud Kubernetes.
+This document describes how to deploy a TiDB cluster on Alibaba Cloud Kubernetes with your laptop (Linux or macOS) for development or testing.

 ## Prerequisites